 Phase 1: Periodontal assessment and treatment planning

 The periodontal or gum condition will be examined thoroughly using instruments and x-rays to produce an individualised treatment plan.
-An instrument called periodontal probe will be used to gently measure the depth of the sulcus (area between your gums and teeth).
+An instrument called periodontal probe will be used to gently measure the depth of the sulcus (the area between your gums and teeth).
 A periodontal probe is used to determine whether pockets have been developed and the depth of those pockets.
 The more severe the periodontal or gum disease, the deeper the pocket.
 Dental x-rays may also be taken to evaluate the amount of bone support around the teeth and to detect any other problems.
 The clinical and radiographic findings will be explained and then treatment options will be discussed.

 Phase 2: Non-surgical periodontal treatment

 Deep cleaning, also known as non-surgical periodontal therapy, is a non-invasive measure of preventing the progression of periodontal disease.
 A deep cleaning goes beneath the gum line to remove plaque, bacteria and other toxins from areas that brushing and flossing cannot reach, reducing the risk of disease advancement.
-Oral antibiotics as well as anti-microbial mouth rinses can be used short-term, if needed, to control bacteria and treatment periodontal infection.
+Oral antibiotics, as well as anti-microbial mouth rinses, can be used short-term, if needed, to control bacteria and treatment periodontal infection.

 Phase 3: Periodontal re-assessment

 At this stage, the response to the treatment will be assessed.
 Clinical examination is performed as it was performed during the initial consultation in order to determine if further treatment is necessary.